yukikongju/CyberSecurityTraining/README.md

 # Cybersecurity Training Ressources

 This repository is an agglomeration of the ressources I used to learn cybersecurity.
-You can find the books I used in `books/` and some of my Hack the box solutions in `htb-academy/`
+You can find the books I used in `books/`,  some of my Hack the box solutions in `htb-academy/` and some of the papers I have read in `papers/`